RichardBrown384/riscos-artworks-js/docs/FileFormat.md

 #### Type 0x2E: Unknown

 The purpose of this record is unknown.
 Offsets 28 and 36 usually comprise two strings but this isn't always the case.
 Sometimes the strings offsets 8 and 36 are `selectio` and `n` respectively.
-The latter has trailing garbage.

 |Offset | Length | Content
 |-------|--------|-------